 Our digital postcode products have always outperformed any previous iterations by a factor of ten.
 We started form scratch and thus do not carry any inherited digital baggage like legacy products do.
 As digital geography is defined by its “coordinates”, it follows that if we have more coordinates, the resulting file will take up more digital space.
 A casual inspection of this small area of inner Brisbane, Queensland..

 ..shows the new address-accurate boundaries (in pink) often have more “turns and corners” than their predecessors (in dark grey).
 This does mean that overall, they will be larger files on-disk, but because we do not need to slavishly adhere to the standard mapping features used by legacy data, they are and will remain a class ahead of anything else.
 In addition, technology continues to advance rapidly – trends towards faster processors, memory, solid state drives come readily to mind – for tech-heads, Moore’s Law still seems to be holding.
-We anticipate for most users with even a modest IT budget, our new products will still perform many orders of magnitude better than any other (we’ll do the bench-marking once complete, check back occasionally for an update)!
+We anticipate for most users with even a modest IT budget, our new products will still perform many orders of magnitude better than any other.

 What does it mean for our valued customers and data users?

-If you have a current update policy, you will already have received updates for completed states – you made a sound decision!
-For States / Territories under development you will automatically receive the updates when they are released in the format your original License specified, hopefully during calendar 2021.
+If you have a current update policy, you will have now (August 2023) received updates for all Australian states and territories – you made a sound decision!
+You have the latest data.

 For new customers, you’ll get the best and most accurate postcode area data ever, at the best price, so get it and use it now!
 Standard data series here, Census Enhanced data series here, and PDF Postcode Maps here!